oasysgames/oasys-docs/docs/verse-developer/3-handle-token/1-3-oft.md

 Import `l1oft` address at Hub, `l2oft` address at Verse.

 ## How to bridge oFT between Hub and Verse
-If you want to know about bridge oFT between Hub and Verse, please refer [bridge tutorial](/docs/verse-developer/bridge/hub-verse) and [the code](https://github.com/oasysgames/l1-l2-bridge-tutorial/blob/main/scripts/bridge-oft.ts) in the bride tutorial.
+If you want to know about bridge oFT between Hub and Verse, please refer [bridge tutorial](/docs/verse-developer/bridge/hub-verse) and [the code](https://github.com/oasysgames/l1-l2-bridge-tutorial/blob/v1.1.0/front/src/sdk.ts) in the bridge tutorial.

 ## How to create oFT with non-standard decimals
 The decimals for oFTs created by the L1StandardERC20Factory and L2StandardTokenFactory, namely L1StandardERC20 and L2StandardERC20, default to 18.